eyJhb/eyjhb.github.io/_drafts/2018-11-17-hackit-2018-challenge-2-linux.md

 Done encrypting all files!
 ```

-My initial thought was to edit `crymore.py`, to give me the key it uses for encryption.
+My initial thought was to edit `crymore.py`, to give me the key you initialize it with.
 However, this was not as easy as I had thought, as it verifies that `crymore.py` has not been tampered with.

 ```bash